-The Board has not found reason to set up an internal audit function.
+So far, the Board has not found reason to set up an internal audit function.
 The Board's opinion is that there is no need for this function in the company and that it is not financially justifiable in an organisation as small as Bure's.